Atrakit Logo

 When a bank or housing finance company lends you money to purchase a property, you repay that amount in fixed monthly instalments over the agreed tenure.
 Each instalment is your EMI — Equated Monthly Instalment — and it contains two components that shift in proportion over time.

 In the early years of a home loan, the majority of each EMI goes toward paying interest on the outstanding balance.
 The principal repayment portion is relatively small.
 As years pass and the outstanding loan balance reduces, this ratio gradually reverses — each EMI carries more principal repayment and less interest.
-Lenders call this front-loading — your early payments are mostly renting the money, your later ones are actually owning it.
-This is why prepaying a home loan in the first few years has a disproportionately large impact on total interest saved.

 How This Calculator Works